History of Leipzig: 19th century

 While Saxony had been an ally of France since 1806, the Battle of Leipzig took place in 1813, where the armies of Austrian Empire, Prussia, the Russian Empire and Sweden, reinforced by German patriots, inflicted a decisive defeat on Napoleon and his allies, among whom was the Kingdom of Saxony.
 On 19 October 1813, King Frederick Augustus I of Saxony was captured in Leipzig.
 While over half of the Kingdom of Saxony was formally ceded to Prussia in 1815, Leipzig remained part of King Frederick Augustus I.

 In 1831 the Saxon municipal regulations were introduced.
 There was now a city council, whose members were elected by the people, and a mayor, who from 1877 bore the title of Oberbürgermeister.
 As early as 1874 Leipzig was separated from the district and became what is today called a Kreisfreie Stadt).
 However, it remained the administrative seat of the Leipzig district until Borna became district capital in the beginning 21st century.

+After the unsuccessful Polish November Uprising, a committee to help Polish insurgents was established in the city, and many Polish insurgents from the Russian Partition of Poland fled westward via Leipzig in 1831–1832.
+Funds were collected, mainly among guilds and city guards, to help the Poles.
+In January 1832, Polish national hero Józef Bem was expelled from the city by authorities fearful of stirring up a revolution.
+In July 1832, the committee to help Poles was officially closed, although its members continued their activities in the following years.

 In August 1835, Felix Mendelssohn became Kapellmeister of the Gewandhaus and held this position until his death in November 1847; with his orchestra he reformed concert life in Europe.
 It was at this time that Symphony No. 3 (the "Scottish" Symphony), the Violin Concerto in E minor and the oratorio Elijah were born, among others.

 On 7 April 1839 the railway line from Leipzig to Dresden was opened, the first long-distance railway line in Germany.
 In the following years several railway stations in Leipzig were built in Leipzig, as predecessors of Leipzig Hauptbahnhof which was built from 1902 to 1915.
 Leipzig developed in its role as a railway hub in central Germany and in 1915 became the largest terminus station in Europe, surpassing Milan in terms of traffic.